|

 later, Mughal forces under Akbar met Hemu's forces in Panipat and won.
 Delhi

-the first dome in India in the Persian tradition.
-Completed in 1573.
+became theirs.
 1601 - 1700 1639 - Shahjahan began construction of Shahjahanabad

 in Delhi.
 Built the Red Fort.
-1644 - Ordered construction of Jama Masjid 1648
+1644 - Ordered construction of Jama Masjid 1648 - The city of Shahjahanabad completed.
+Delhi was the richest and the most magnificent city between

 Istanbul and Edo.
 It had 2 million inhabitants – larger than London or